 I wait for the LORD, my soul waits,

 More than those who watch for the morning—

 Yes, more than those who watch for the morning.

 b.
 In His word I do hope: The waiting was not passive or inactive.
-The Psalmist used the time to actively set his hope upon God’s promises, revealed in His word.
+The psalmist used the time to actively set his hope upon God’s promises, revealed in His word.

 d.
 More than those who watch for the morning: The poet used a vivid image to express his patient anticipation in waiting on God.
-We see a watchman in the darkness of the early morning, scanning the horizon for the first sign of the morning.
+We see a watchman in the darkness of the early morning, scanning the horizon for the first sign of the dawn.
 The watchman doesn’t doubt that morning will come, but only wonders when, and watches for it diligently.
 So it was for the singer who watched for God and the help God promised to bring.

 ii.
 “With equal earnestness have the faithful since looked out for the dawning of that last morning, which is to abolish sin, and put an end to sorrow.”
 (Horne)

 2. (7-8) Speaking to the people of God.

 O Israel, hope in the LORD;

 a.
 O Israel, hope in the LORD: With this verse the phrasing turns from the personal to the public.
 What the psalmist learned in waiting upon God and trusting Him from the depths is now put to use as he calls upon Israel to put their hope in Yahweh Adonai.